Skip to main content

 The distribution table at the bottom of the Buckets report is identical to the Guardrails distribution table.
 It uses the same calculations and structure, just with Buckets-specific rate settings.

-Four columns: Current, Available, Upper Guardrail, Lower Guardrail Three rows: Portfolio Value, Distribution Rate, Monthly Income
+Table Structure Four columns: Current, Available, Upper Guardrail, Lower Guardrail.
+Three rows: Portfolio Value, Distribution Rate, Monthly Income.

 Portfolio Value Row

-Current & Available columns: Both show the sum of all included account values, rounded down to the nearest $1,000.
+• Current & Available columns: Both show the same value — the sum of all included account values, floored to the nearest $1,000.

 Distribution Rate Row